ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### Language Server

 - Improve the document this code action to support module-level variables.
-- Add signature help for included record params.
+- Added signature help for included record params
 - Revamp Code action utilities introducing a new API to find the top-level node for a given code action context.
 - Improve completion item sorting in several contexts.
 - Improve create function code action to handle named arguments.